Steph-The-Dev/stephthedev-astro/src/content/blog/2025-01-22-my-first-blog-post.md

 The purpose of this site is to present myself as web developer and share my experience with you.
 As I am coming from being a self-taught freelance television editor and colorist, the natural progression now for me is to make the transition from one freelance career to another.
 I think this could be a viable way going forward but I also am equally open to other opportunities being employed.

-## Coming up
+## Coming up...

 The site is still a work in progress.
 But so far I am quite happy with how far I came with it.
+I'm

 ## Conclusion